syuzannaharutyunyan7/Color-based-Face-Detection-Approach-for-Depth-Estimation-and-3D-Model-Reconstruction/README.md

 ## Methodology

 ### Face-specific Colors in RGB
-The purpose of this section is to determine a specific range for Hue that is optimal for skin region detection, based on *FLID Color Based Iterative Face Detection by Khachatryan (2010)*.

-- Collect pixels from facial regions and group them based on their Green (G) value (256 groups).
+- Pixels are extracted from facial regions and grouped based on their Green (G) values (256 groups).
 - Compute **M = (R + B)/2** for each pixel.
 - Apply **quadratic regression curves** to identify facial-color intervals.
 - Pixels are assigned colors based on which interval they satisfy: